Welcome to the Outreach ECC Challenge

 K: Can the student define these words? ☐

-U: Can the student explain the relationships between words? ☐
+U: Can the student explain relationships between words and obtaining a job/career? ☐

 D: Can the student use these words in conversation or writing?
 Can the student teach or share with someone else? ☐

-K: Can the student tell you what these objects are? ☐
+K: Can the student tell you what these are? ☐

-U: Can the student tell you how they relate to the representation of space and places? ☐
+U: Can the student tell you how they relate to the employment process and careers? ☐

 ECC Challenge at Home for Families and Students